IndrajeetPatil/second-hardest-cs-thing/README.md

-# Dealing with second hardest thing in Computer Science
+# Dealing with the Second Hardest Thing in Computer Science

-Thoughts on how to name things during software development.
+Thoughts on naming things for software development.

 The title is inspired by the following quote:

 > "There are only two hard things in Computer Science: </br>cache invalidation and naming things."</br>
 > - Phil Karlton

+Slides can be seen here:
+<>

 # Further Reading